 4WD Parts at 1A Auto

-On some older models the 4WD was activated manually, by a lever or shifter in the 4x4 vehicle’s console.
+On some older models the 4WD was activated manually by a lever or shifter in the 4x4 vehicle’s console.
 More often, recently, the 4WD system is activated when you press the mode selector switch on your dashboard.
 This sends the electrical signal that activates the necessary systems.
-Typically, it will show three modes: two wheel drive, usually labeled 2HI; normal four wheel drive, usually labeled 4HI; and a special low gear four wheel drive mode, usually labeled 4LO.
+Typically, it will show three modes: two-wheel drive (usually labeled 2HI); normal four-wheel drive (usually labeled 4HI); and a special low gear four-wheel drive mode (usually labeled 4LO).
 These settings represent different settings on the transfer case.

 The transfer case, attached to the transmission, does the brunt of the work in activating the 4WD system.
 Through gears or a chain, the transfer case connects the input from the transmission to the rear and front driveshafts.
-When 4HI is selected, the transfer case shift motor meshes a gear which links the front driveshaft to the rear one.
+When 4HI is selected, the transfer case shift motor meshes a gear that links the front driveshaft to the rear one.
 When 4LO is selected, another set of gears is engaged that reduces the output speed of the rear driveshaft (and then, by extension the front one), but increases the torque.
 This is useful in tricky off road situations, when high torque is needed and speed is not.
 The necessary gears are meshed by a selector arm controlled by the manual shift lever or by the transfer case shift motor.